simonmichael/hledger/hledger-lib/hledger_csv.m4.md

 on separate lines, unindented.
 The field assignments are on separate lines indented by at least one space.

-Instead of field assignments you can specify `skip` to skip the matching record.
+Instead of field assignments you can specify `skip N` to skip the next N records (including the one that matchied).

 Examples:
 ```rules